gorbounoff/maui-stocks-mini/readme.md

 ### Data Source

-If we now run the application, it displays an empty collection view on the main page.
-Let's populate it with data.
-This application follows the [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) pattern.
+If we run the application as it stands, it will display an empty collection view on the main page.
+The next step is to populate the app with data.
+This sample application follows the [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) pattern.
 To store data, the application uses the following classes:

-* **Symbol**&mdash;contains a company name, ticker, and a collection of daily historical data.
+* **Symbol**&mdash;contains company name, ticker, and a collection of daily historical data.
-* **StockPrice**&mdash;contains the open-close-high-low prices and volume in a single day.
+* **StockPrice**&mdash;contains open-close-high-low prices and transaction volume for a single day.

 Create a new class in the project and paste the following code: